-On Aldabra Atoll, B. latro has benefited from complete protection since Aldabra's designation as a Special Reserve in 1981 and inscription as a UNESCO World Heritage Site in 1982.
+On Aldabra, B. latro has benefited from complete protection since the atoll’s designation as a Special Reserve in 1981 and inscription as a UNESCO World Heritage Site in 1982.
 Birgus latro is abundant and widely distributed across the atoll, inhabiting rock crevices, deep pot-holes, vegetation and sandy areas (Grubb 1971).
-The species is an important scavenger of dead Aldabra giant tortoises, and preys on marine turtle eggs and hatchlings (Haig 1984).
+The species is an important scavenger of dead Aldabra giant tortoises (Aldabrachelys gigantea), and preys on marine turtle eggs and hatchlings (Haig 1984).
 Although one of the few remaining viable populations in the Indian Ocean, the status and ecological characteristics of Aldabra’s B. latro population have never been documented.

+The key criteria of the IUCN’s Red List criteria address matters such as a change in the area of occurrence, a change in the overall extent of the species range, population declines and fragmentation (REFERENCE See ATTACHED IN EMAIL)..Aldabra also provides the opportunity to understand if a change in population is caused by environmental drivers, opposed to anthropogenic drivers, as the species is protected and there is no harvesting of B. latro since 1981.

-Here we investigate the demographics and dynamics of B. latro on Aldabra and present the results of a nine-year study where fortnightly counts and biometric data were collected on B. latro individuals between 2007 and 2016.
-Due to the atoll’s size, isolation and protection, we hypothesise that Aldabra hosts a large B. latro population.
-For Aldabra’s B. latro population we therefore aim to: (1) estimate the density and size of the population; (2) quantify spatial (habitat) and temporal (inter- and intra-annual, and lunar phase) variability; (3) assess sex ratio and size; and (4) assess moult cycles (to determine whether there is synchronous seasonal moulting) and timing of breeding and whether this is related to lunar phase.
-In addressing these questions we define baseline information on the structure and dynamics of a B. latro population in a relatively undisturbed site, and provide insights into reproductive triggers and ecological parameters that will contribute towards monitoring and conservation strategies on Aldabra and other islands in its range.
+Here we investigate population characteristics, dynamics and behavioural patterns in B. latro on Aldabra based on a nine-year study, where fortnightly counts and biometric data were collected on this population between 2007 and 2016.
+In particular, we aimed to: (1) estimate population density and temporal patterns in population numbers; (2) assess habitat preferences and activity patterns;; (3) assess sex ratio and population size distribution; and (4) assess moult cycles (to determine whether there is synchronous seasonal moulting) and timing of breeding and whether this is related to lunar phase.
+In addressing these questions we provide baseline information on the life history and population dynamics for one of the few remaining relatively pristine populations of B. latro relevant to future monitoring and conservation strategies for this species.

 2. MATERIALS AND METHODS